Skip to main content

 These experiences are valid and deeply personal, yet they are frequently rooted in the silent, intricate language of your endocrine system.
 This network of glands and hormones is the body’s primary communication grid, sending chemical messages that regulate everything from your energy levels and mood to your metabolic rate and reproductive health.
 At the center of this conversation for many is testosterone, a hormone whose influence extends far beyond its commonly known roles.

-However, the operates on a principle of delicate feedback.
+However, the endocrine system operates on a principle of delicate feedback.
 The body is designed to be an efficient, self-regulating organism.
 When it detects a sufficient supply of a hormone from an external source, it often reduces its own production to conserve resources.
 This is a natural and intelligent biological response.
 Specifically, the introduction of exogenous testosterone can signal the brain to down-regulate the command chain that stimulates natural testosterone synthesis.

 The Body’s Internal Command Chain